-The most common causes of car accidents that have been reported by the McKinney Police Department are:
+Over 70% of auto accidents in McKinney were caused by the top 10 negligent actions taken by drivers.
+The most common causes of car accidents that have been reported by the McKinney Police Department in 2021 were:

 We provide car crash victims with dedicated and tenacious legal representation, ensuring that you get fair value for your claim.
 Our McKinney car accident lawyers will build a strong case with supporting evidence so that you recover the money that you deserve.